 A side-effect of tooth loss is bone loss.
 When you lose even a single tooth, the bone below starts to recede, causing an uneven facial structure.

-Dental Implants Feel Completely Natural
+It Feel Completely Natural

-In addition to appearing completely natural, dental implants allow you to eat your favorite food and converse with people as confidently as you normally would.
+In addition to appearing completely natural, implants allow you to eat your favorite food and converse with people as confidently as you normally would.
 Unlike dentures, you don’t have to worry about the implants clicking, shifting, or falling out during the day.
 In fact, you may even forget they’re even there!

-Dental Implants Require Minimal Maintenance
+They Require Minimal Maintenance

 The best thing about dental implants are that they don’t require any complicated, time-consuming care method that will stress you out and interfere with your daily activities.